Skip to content

 In any agent conversation, type @ to reference specific context:

-• @docs — Reference indexed documentation
+• @Docs — Reference indexed documentation (built-in libraries or your own added docs)

 The more specific your context, the more accurate the response.
 Instead of “fix the auth bug,” try “fix the auth bug in @src/middleware/auth.ts — the token validation on line 42 is not checking expiration.”